 Using an ELD has many advantages.
 As hours of driving are logged automatically, the device makes it easier to follow the requirements of the Regulation and thereby helps prevent fatigue at the wheel.
 In addition, drivers save time as they are not required to fill out their records of duty status by hand.

 In June 2019, Transport Canada published the Regulation Amending the Commercial Vehicle Drivers Hours of Service Regulations, which came into effect on January 1, 2023.
 In keeping with the other Canadian provinces and territories, Québec has harmonized its legislation with that of the federal government.

 Refer to the “Frequently Asked Questions” section below to find out more about ELDs and these legislative amendments.

-An electronic logging device (ELD) is a device connected to a vehicle’s motor, which automatically records all information related to the hours of driving and rest of heavy vehicle drivers.
+An electronic logging device (ELD) is a device connected to a vehicle’s motor, which automatically records all information related to a heavy vehicle driver’s hours of driving.

 See the list of certified ELDs.

 ELDs have been mandatory in Québec since April 30, 2023, which is the date the amendments to the Regulation to amend the regulation respecting the hours of driving and rest of heavy vehicle drivers came into effect.
 This requirement applies to all heavy vehicles travelling on Québec roads, regardless of whether or not those vehicles are registered in Québec.